KellsCodes/vpcctl-python/README.md

-# Multi-VPC Network Simulation with Namespace Isolation
+# VPC CLI for Network Simulation with Namespace Isolation
-This project demonstrates how to simulate multiple Virtual Private Clouds (VPCs) using Linux network namespaces, virtual Ethernet (veth) pairs, and bridges.
+This project demonstrates how to simulate Virtual Private Clouds (VPCs) using Linux network namespaces, virtual Ethernet (veth) pairs, and bridges.
 Each VPC contains public and private subnets, with routing, NAT, and isolation configured to mimic cloud VPC behavior (similar to AWS VPC).

 ## Features